 How to Make Images in Emails Load Automatically

 Having to click a button to download internal email images adds unnecessary hassle for users within your organization.
 Moreover, if images are not displayed, it may distort your understanding of the true impact of your campaign.
-Read on about why image download matters and what you can do to ensure that images are downloaded consistently for all recipients in your organization.
+Read on about why image download matters and how to make images in emails load automatically for all recipients in your organization.

 Barred for Good Reason

 Images are just one component of a great internal email.
 The explanation of why images are not initially loaded boils down to two things.
-First, most companies’ systems are set up not to download images because images can eat up a lot of data storage space.
+First, most companies’ systems are set up not to download images.
+That is because images can eat up a lot of data storage space.

 Saving data and protecting against security threats are sufficient to explain why image download restrictions is a standard practice across most email clients.
-However, if neither of these issues are relevant in your organization, it makes sense to configure your environment so that images are loaded automatically when staff open your emails.
+However, if neither of these issues is relevant in your organization, it makes sense to configure your environment.
+This way, images are loaded automatically when staff opens your emails.
 What is more, there’s another good argument to make images as available as possible.